DucAnhIT03/movie-ticket-booking/README.md

 ## Using MySQL instead of SQLite

 The project defaults to an embedded SQLite database for local development.
-To use MySQL, create a `.env` file based on `.env.example` and set the MySQL variables, for example:
+To use MySQL, create a `.env` file set the MySQL variables, for example:

 ```
 DB_TYPE=mysql